 The term mHealth was coined in 2006 by Robert Istepanian to describe “emerging mobile communications and network technologies for healthcare”.

-Over a decade later, the mobile healthcare industry is getting ready for a wave of big changes.
+Almost two decades later, the mobile healthcare industry is getting ready for a wave of big changes.
 There are all kinds of signs:

 - Blockchain technology advances

 - Quantified Self movement and abundance of fitness & wellness mobile apps

 Moreover, the global mHealth market size is projected to reach $246.82 billion by 2025.
 What might be driving this growth?
 Well, a variety of factors.